This week has been mighty challenging.

 Thanks to her today for helping me feel lighter and seeing that maybe this act of kindness and hospitality will change one life for the better.
 And thanks to my many friends who've pointed out that seeing the hope and potential of a troubled, neglected, bright yet academically-and-law-abidingly-challenged kid will put my life into perspective and maybe someday bring me and my family great joy.

-I'm actually looking very forward to working with my very detail-oriented clients on their fundraiser at a country club this weekend.
-What would usually be a challenging situation for me will actually be a welcome respite.
+I'm looking very forward to working on a big fundraising country club event this weekend.
+What would usually be pretty challenging, work-wise, is actually a welcome respite, providing perspective on what we are hopefully doing for another soul.